Astros vs. Yankees Player Props Betting Odds

 Judge Stats

-- Aaron Judge has collected 56 hits with 10 doubles, 20 home runs and 42 walks.
-He has driven in 42 runs with three stolen bases.
+- Aaron Judge has 56 hits with 10 doubles, 20 home runs, 42 walks and 42 RBI.
+He's also stolen three bases.

 Judge Recent Games